pik33/SimpleAudio/README.md

-This is the audio unit independent of all the rest of the retromachine chaos.
+This is the audio unit for Ultbo environment.

-Version 0.90 beta
+Version 0.91 beta

 The changelog:

+0.91: bug fixed which causes improper playing 1-channel audio

 0.90: all functions seems to work, so beta stage reached.
 Now TODO: make an pure Ultibo example of using this